kej715/COS-Tools/README.md

 A typical usage of the __CAL__ command looks like:

 ```
-CAL,I=HELLO
+CAL,I=HELLO.
 ```

 This would assemble a local source file named `HELLO` and produce an object file named `$BLD`.
 By default, an assembler listing will be written to `$OUT`.
 You can use the `B=` and `L=` arguments to override these defaults.
 Additionally, if you specify `L=0`, no listing file will be produced, and if you specify `B=0`, no object file will be produced.

 ### <a id="dasm-ntv"></a> DASM